umbralcalc/umbralcalc.github.io/_posts/programmatic_gaming_through_a_browser.md

 Programmatic gaming means that the user controls their actions in the game indirectly with computer code that they write.

+This forms a feedback loop where the user must modify their code in order to affect the game, iteratively designing a decision-making algorithm.

 <center><img src="https://pub-afdb1348ec964ca5b530aa758c0bdc56.r2.dev/assets/programmatic_gaming_through_a_browser/programmatic-gaming.svg" width="400"/></center>

 ## The dexetera project